tytydraco/yessleep/out/My_girlfriend_worked_in_the_Paris_Catacombs_.md

 A miracle.

-Finally, Adam lifted our eyes upward and turned our head toward the exit.
+Finally, Adam lifted our eyes and turned our head toward the exit.

-*Let us depart*, he said, and together we began the climb upward into the starry Paris night.
+*Let us depart*, he said, and together we began the climb upward into the starry Paris [night.](https://www.youtube.com/c/SergeantDarwin)